National Landcare Program Phase 2

 At a national level, the Australian Government’s Regional Land Partnerships program provides important strategic direction and supports vital on-ground environment and agricultural projects across the country.
 Click on the link to find out more about the program, its priorities and outcomes.

-Despite the fact that the journey our water takes within the catchments of the Wet Tropics is highly variable, almost no one questions the importance of good quality water for our economy, environment and lifestyle.
+While the journey our water takes within the catchments of the Wet Tropics is often highly variable, almost no one questions the importance of good quality water for our economy, environment and lifestyle.

 In every discussion/workshop/feedback session held during the planning process, the importance of maintaining and enhancing our waterways and wetlands remained a priority.
 Emphasis was placed on the quality of the water, as well as the health of the catchment systems through which it flows.

 Our Plan for Water is based on extensive engagement about:

 - The challenges preventing us from achieving our Water Goal

 - The things that may assist us in achieving our Water Goal